How To Become a Licensed Real Estate Agent in New York

 After you learn the ropes, you can make commissions at costs that may astound you.

 But becoming an agent is also hard work.
-There are many steps to take to get licensed as a real estate agent in New York.
+To get licensed as a real estate agent in New York, there are many steps to take.

-You need to set aside long hours to study the industry and you need to be committed to this new role to succeed.
+You need to set aside long hours to study the industry and be committed to this new role to succeed.

-Here’s a complete guide on how to become a new agent so you know what to expect, how much you can make, and how you can succeed.
+Here’s a complete guide on becoming a new agent so you know what to expect, how much you can make, and how to succeed.

 7 Steps to Become a Licensed Real Estate Agent in New York